brunoarueira/city_which_prays/README.md

-# README
+# City which Prays

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app was made to register volunteers to deliver gifts (specially books) to many places around them.

+## Stack

+I've made this app using:

-* Ruby version
+* Ruby 2.3.0

-* System dependencies
+* Rails 5

-* Configuration
+* React

-* Database creation
+* RSpec

-* Database initialization
+* PostgreSQL

+## Development

+First, You'll need to git clone this repository then:

+	cd city_which_prays/

+And run the following commands on the console:

+	bundle install
+	cp config/database.sample.yml config/database.yml
+	rake db:create
+	rake db:migrate

+And in the final:

+	rails s

+Open your browser!
+Let's try :)

+## Deployed to heroku

+You can see the app online here [https://city-which-prays.herokuapp.com/](https://city-which-prays.herokuapp.com/)

+## TODO

-* How to run the test suite
+* Apply redux, I tried but the capybara's driver allowed me to run the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Improve for other resolutions like tablets

+## Author

+Bruno Arueira.